jonmbake/jonbake.com/personal_constitution.md

 Every day is an opportunity to learn and grow.
 I will do my best to take advantage of that opportunity.
 Just about anything can be changed with hard work and the right mindset.

-### 6 ­- Be Passionate.
+### 6 - Be Passionate.

-No man has ever been successful without finding his passion and doing everything is his power to live that passion.
+No man has ever been successful without finding his passion and doing everything in his power to live that passion.
 Whatever you choose to do, make sure it is something that you can be passionate about.

-### 7 ­- Help Others.­ Give of Yourself.
+### 7 - Help Others.­ Give of Yourself.

 I am blessed.
 I have a duty to pass on my blessings to others.
 The only thing that stays behind when you leave this earth is the good that you have done.

-### 8 ­- Live Healthy.­ Eat Well.
+### 8 - Live Healthy.­ Eat Well.
 Be Active and Clean.

 I have one body, one mind, one life.
 It is precious and I will do everything in my power to protect it.

-### 9 ­- Be Grateful.
+### 9 - Be Grateful.

 Be thankful you are blessed!